-The Internet of Things
+The Internet of Things and Its Challenges

 Aggregate on the Edge

 "Edge aggregation and/or analytics can decrease latency in the decision-making process.
 Using data closer to its source can be faster, easier, and more practical than traditional methods, and much of the data produced by IoT devices is not worth storing at all."
-(Shawn Rodgers, Quest Software).

-The lightweight, high-speed SortCL program in IRI CoSort is the perfect tool for filtering, masking, aggregating, segmenting, reporting on, and otherwise transforming data on edge devices.
-The data sets it produces are lean, clean, and compliant, and easily distributed to various platforms for further use or processing, like the IRI Voracity data management (hub) platform, which supports CoSort, Hadoop, and more analytic options.
+The lightweight, high-speed SortCL program in IRI CoSort is the perfect tool for filtering, PII-masking, aggregating, segmenting, reporting on, and otherwise transforming data on edge devices.
+The data sets it produces are lean, clean, and compliant, and easily distributed to various platforms for further use or processing, like the IRI Voracity data management platform, which supports CoSort, Hadoop, and multiple analytic and visualization options.

 Analyze in the Hub